T351 Audio / News Exercise

 This exercise is worth 20 points and will give you experience producing a news story and to further refine your production skills.
 You will also get a chance to use field audio gear and to use a reflector to help illuminate your subject.

 Instructions: Pick a topic and write a brief (1-2 sentence) introduction for the on-camera news reporter to read.
 You also need to have about 3-4 open-ended questions to ask people on the street.
 You can write a brief reporter "wrap-up" in the field or can prepare it in advance.

-Students need to bring in 2 copies of their paperwork to lab.
-This includes your reporter's
+Students need to bring in at least one copy of their paperwork to lab- and also uplaod it to Oncourse.
+This paperwork includes your reporter's

 on-camera opening remarks and the 4 open-ended questions.
 Be sure to also download releases or to get on-camera, videotaped releases.